Updated on 2024-07-24 GMT+08:00

 To handle this issue, perform the following operations:

-Identify the processes leading to high bandwidth or CPU usage.
+Identify the drivers from unknown sources and processes leading to high bandwidth or CPU usage.

-Windows offer multiple tools to locate faults, including Task Manager, Performance Monitor, Resource Monitor, Process Explorer, Xperf (supported by versions later than Windows Server 2008), and full memory dump analysis.
+Windows offer multiple tools to locate faults, including Task Manager, Performance Monitor, Resource Monitor, Process Explorer, Xperf (supported by versions later than Windows Server 2008), and full memory dump.

-Check whether the processes are malicious and handle the issue accordingly.
+1. Check whether the processes and drivers are malicious and handle the issue accordingly.

-• If the processes are not malicious, optimize them or modify ECS specifications.
+• If the processes are not malicious, optimize their programs or modify ECS specifications.

 • If the processes are malicious, stop these processes manually or use a third-party tool to stop them automatically.